fluent/fluent-bit-docs/pipeline/inputs/forward.md

 # Forward

 _Forward_ is the protocol used by [Fluentd](http://www.fluentd.org) to route messages between peers.
-The **forward** output plugin allows to provide interoperability between [Fluent Bit](http://fluentbit.io) and [Fluentd](http://fluentd.org).
+The **forward** input plugin allows to provide interoperability between [Fluent Bit](http://fluentbit.io) and [Fluentd](http://fluentd.org).
 There are not configuration steps required besides to specify where [Fluentd](http://fluentd.org) is located, it can be in the local host or a in a remote machine.

 This plugin offers two different transports and modes: